Ovingdean Decarbonisation Plan

 Now, with Stage Two funding secured from GB Energy, it’s time to put that plan into action.

-Want to help shape the plan?
-Take a short survey and tell us what matters most to you and your neighbours:
+Take this short survey and let us know us what matters most to you and your neighbours.

 About the Decarbonisation Plan

-The plan is being delivered in two stages, as follows:
+The Ovingdean Decarbonisation Plan is being delivered in two stages:

 Stage 1 - Decarbonisation Study